 How Does Water Pollution Impact Biodiversity?

-The chemical industry is among the largest sources of water pollution, accounting for both organic and inorganic waste.
+These pollutants come from various sources, but the chemical industry is among the largest sources of water pollution, accounting for both organic and inorganic waste.

 Biodiversity is important because it can provide for basic human needs like fuel, shelter, food, and medicine.

-Water pollution releases harmful substances into water bodies like rivers, lakes, and oceans.
+Now, water pollution releases harmful substances into water bodies like rivers, lakes, and oceans.
 Anything that affects the typical functioning of the ecosystem is a pollutant.

 And although water pollution happens in our water bodies, the toxic substances will spread to other domestic and commercial areas, such as crops, animals, and even our drinking water.